kyzyx/kyzyx.github.io/_posts/2016-02-02-3d-hdr-scene-capture.md

 ## Results ##

-The following results are all screenshots taken in Meshlab of colored meshes.
+The following results are all screenshots taken in Meshlab of meshes with per-vertex colors (i.e. no textures).
 On the left is a view taken from inside the room, while the right has a top view of the scene.
-Linear tonemapping is applied to the mesh colors, as well as a gamma transform.
+Below there is a [Sketchfab](https://sketchfab.com/) embed for viewing the mesh.
+Linear tonemapping is applied to the mesh colors, as well as a gamma transform for viewing.

 {% include image.html image="posts/hdrresults/results1.png" caption="Bedroom scene A, lit by window on overcast day.
 Mesh with 170K vertices." %}
 {% include sketchfab_embed.html meshid="2f24eb9731e340598eb78f566fe87e05" %}